Environmentally Sound Management and Disposal of Polychlorinated

 National Implementation Plan for Stockholm Convention

-Nigeria is committed to meeting her obligations under the Stockholm Convention (SC), to safeguard the public health and the environment, by eliminating POPs use and production, minimising POPs-releases and soundly managing POPs waste, stockpiles and contaminated sites.
+Nigeria is committed to meeting her obligations under the Stockholm Convention (SC), to safeguard the public health and the environment, by eliminating POPs use and production, minimizing POPs-releases and soundly managing POPs waste, stockpiles and contaminated sites.
 In demonstration of this thrust, she developed her first National Implementation Plan (NIP) in 2009, which was transmitted to the Conference of the Parties (COPs) to the Convention, in line with Article 7 thereof.
 The first NIP laid the groundwork for instituting and implementing administrative, institutional and policy measures targeted at addressing POPs-issues of national priority, in a systematic and participatory manner.

 Following amendments to Annexes A, B and C to the Convention, via addition of new POPs by the COPs in 2009, 2011 and 2013 and in line with Article 7((1)C) and Decision SC-2/7, Nigeria approached and accessed the Global Environment Facility (GEF) support for the NIP Review and Update, which was completed and transmitted to COP in 2016.
 The updated NIP has documented legacy and emerging POPs issues of national priorities and integrated action plans and management strategies for tackling same.